suryam789/edge-ai-libraries/tools/visual-pipeline-and-platform-evaluation-tool/docs/user-guide/get-started.md

       docker compose ps
       ```

-4. **Access the Application**:
+4. **Access the Application Swagger UI**:
-    - Open a browser and go to `http://localhost:7860/?__theme=light` to access the application UI.
+    - Open a browser and go to `http://localhost:7860/docs` to access the Swagger UI.

-    - **Expected Results**:
-      - The microservice’s UI loads successfully.
-      - The Smart NVR or Simple VS pipeline is automatically executed when the "Run" button is clicked, and the
-        output video is shown with device metrics.

 ## Validation